FluxML/ONNX.jl/README.md

 ## Running the tests

 It's always better to run the tests before moving on to importing a model.
 The operator tests ensure that all ops are working.
-Follow the given steps to run these tests:

-* Change your working directory to the `test` directory (`cd ~/.julia/v0.6/ONNX.jl/test` from the terminal)

-* Inside the test repository, run the `runtests.jl` script. (`julia runtests.jl`).
+Use `]test ONNX` to run the tests.

 * Running these tests may take some time, as it may initially download the test files if you don't already have them.(You need to have git preinstalled in order to download the tests)

-In order to read more about these tests and run model specific tests, go throught the docs in the `test` directory.
+In order to read more about these tests and run model specific tests, please go through the docs in the `test` directory.

 ## Contributing and Help